pyrotek45/avon/tutorial/TUTORIAL.md

 Welcome to Avon.
 ```

-**What happened?**
+What happened?
-- `\name` defines a function parameter
+- `\name` defines a function parameter (that backslash is the lambda—more on that later)
 - `@greeting.txt` specifies the output file path (relative to `--root`)
 - `{"..."}` is a template that interpolates the `{name}` variable
 - `--root ./output` ensures files are written to `./output/greeting.txt`

 ### Generate Multiple Files

-Here's where Avon shines.
+Here's where Avon gets fun.
 Let's generate a config file for each environment:

 ```avon
 let environments = ["dev", "staging", "prod"] in